Glenn English Cooperative Leadership Foundation

 Q: I just graduated high school but have already earned enough college credits to be considered a sophomore.
 Am I eligible to apply?

-Q: How do I know if I’m considered a “full time” student?
+Q: How do I know if I’m considered a “full-time” student?

-A: Because requirements can vary from school to school, our scholarship committee defers to whatever your college or university considers full-time.
+A: Because requirements vary from school to school, our scholarship committee defers to whatever your college or university considers full-time.
 Please check your policies before applying.

 Q: I applied for this scholarship last year.
 Am I eligible to apply again?